Nicholas-Perry/Internship_applications/ultimape_iot_project_proposal.md

  - Management of device meta-data (e.g. hard-coding location data or linking up a GPS subsystem)
  - A system to log/broker data (in bulk?) to 3rd party networks ("peering") optionally paying for data via a bitcoin oracle.

+The hope is to adress a number of [concerns involved with securing IoT devices](http://securityaffairs.co/wordpress/34974/cyber-crime/iot-security-symantec.html).

 ###Current Direction